simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-01-say-goodbye-to-custom-form-validators-in-angular.md

 date:   2023-06-02
 published: true
 comments: true
-categories: [Angular, Forms, ObservableState, Angular Signals]
+categories: [Angular, Angular Forms, Angular Signals]
 cover: assets/say-goodbye-to-custom-form-validators-in-angular.jpg
 description: "This article explains how we can do validations for Angular forms without struggling with boilerplate"
 ---